Trollgarden

-Trollgarden is a glacial moraine in the municipality of Hjelmeland in Rogaland county, Norway.
+Trollgarden is a glacial moraine in Hjelmeland Municipality in Rogaland county, Norway.
 The moraine is a 5 m tall ridge of stones, rocks, and boulders that runs for about 2 km from the east side of the lake Kvivatnet across the moorland to the northern side of the mountain Brendeknuten in the Hjelmelandsheiane mountains.
 The name "Trollgarden" is translated to English as The Troll's stone fence since it looks like a rock wall that a troll may have built around its farm.
 The ridge sits about 8 km southeast of the village of Jøsenfjorden and about 25 km northeast of the village of Hjelmelandsvågen.

 Access

 In the old days, people thought it was magic powers such as trolls that had built the massive stone fence far into the Hjelmeland moors.
 The geological explanation is that, when the glacial ice retreated, the stones were deposited in the mountains.
 To see Trollgarden, one must hike for about two hours to reach the moraine.
 The 5 m tall ridge is clearly visible in the bare mountains, at an elevation of just over 800 m above sea level.